 Iced-Over Evaporator Coil

 The evaporator coil is a crucial part of your AC system, responsible for absorbing heat from your home’s air.
 If this coil becomes coated with ice, it can’t do its job properly, leading to a lack of cool air.
 Ice can form on the coil due to low refrigerant levels, poor airflow (often due to a dirty filter), or issues with the blower fan.
-If you notice ice on your AC unit, turn off the system and call a professional for a thorough inspection and repair.
+If you notice ice on your AC unit, turn off the system and call a professional for a thorough inspection and repair, especially before assuming you need an AC refrigerant recharge fix.

 Thermostat Problems

 The thermostat is your AC system’s control center.
 If it’s not working correctly, it can’t accurately communicate with your AC unit.
 This might mean the thermostat is reading incorrect settings or failing to send the signal to start the cooling cycle, only making the fan run.
 Ensure your thermostat is set to the correct mode (cooling) and temperature, and consider replacing the batteries if it’s not hardwired.
-If problems persist, you might need a new thermostat or professional calibration.
+If problems persist, you might need a new thermostat or better AC thermostat habits.

 Failed Compressor